yaan-jang/leri/README.md

 # Leri Analytics
 [Leri Analytics](https://godzilla.uchicago.edu/pages/ngaam/leri/index.html) (leri, also termed leria) aims to provide bioinformatics services for and solutions to both academic labs and industries.
 Leri delivers better custom solutions in the fileds of
+- protein rational design
-- *in silico* protein folding & design (improved from [Sibe](https://godzilla.uchicago.edu/pages/ngaam/sibe/index.html))
+- protein folding *in silico* (improved from [Sibe](https://godzilla.uchicago.edu/pages/ngaam/sibe/index.html))
 - NGS data analysis
-- population genomics
 - statistical analysis on data
 - deep learning & optimization
+- sequentially evolving neural networks (SENET)
 - as well as other omic data analysis.

 Now, Leri is supported by GPU to accelerate calculations in life science.